serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/ISqlExpressionTranslator.md

 # ISqlExpressionTranslator interface
 **namespace:** *[Serenity.Data](../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../README.md)*

-An interface custom ISqlDialect types can implement to change generated expressions for dynamic expression like ConcatExpressionAttribute.
-They should return NULL if it can't handle this expression type
+An interface that custom [`ISqlDialect`](ISqlDialect.md) types can implement to change the generated expressions for dynamic expressions like `ConcatExpressionAttribute`.
+Implementors should return `null` if they cannot handle the given expression type.

 ```csharp
 public interface ISqlExpressionTranslator